 This result shows that if an authority is certain about the market, then appropriately constructed priority and quota mechanisms would be optimal.
 This formalizes the idea that the suboptimality of priority and quota mechanisms stems from their inability to adapt to the state.
 Of course, in practice, an authority is always somewhat uncertain of the market they face.
 We will later show empirically that this is the case for CPS as we find substantial variation in the joint distribution of student scores and groups across years.
 Thus, absent the strong conditions on authority preferences that we have characterized in Theorem 2, APM dominate priority and quota mechanisms.
+In Section 5, over and above its superior theoretical performance, we describe several practical benefits of APM and estimate its potential benefits using Chicago Public Schools data.

-4 Equilibrium Mechanisms with Multiple Authorities
+4 Stable Mechanisms with Multiple Authorities

 The single-authority model is relevant for many resource allocation contexts, such as the medical resource allocation problem of a hospital and the allocation of (homogeneous) government jobs to candidates.
 However, in other settings such as school or university admissions, multiple authorities must decide upon their admissions policies and rules.
 In this section, we generalize our single authority model to a setting with multiple authorities.
 We define stability in this setting and show that there is a unique stable allocation.
 Moreover, we show that a mechanism is consistent with stability if and only if it coincides with the single-authority-optimal APM from Theorem 1.
-We then consider a model where agents sequentially apply to the authorities, who decide which agents to admit.
-We show that the optimal APM is a dominant strategy.
-Moreover, we show that in any equilibrium in which authorities use the optimal APM, the resulting allocation corresponds to the unique stable matching of the economy.
-Taken together, our results provide cooperative (stability) and non-cooperative (dominance) foundations for recommending the use of APM in multi-authority settings.
+Finally, we show that when authorities use the optimal APM, the widely used deferred acceptance algorithm implements the unique stable matching, which makes the use of APM practical in a multiple-authority setting.